redox-os/rfcs/text/0000-mem-fdtbl.md

 This does not change the O_CLOFORK/O_CLOEXEC fragmentation issue, since the kept file descriptor numbers must be preserved in the new context.
 If all capabilities in a page are freed, that page can safely be unmapped, possibly automatically by the kernel (possibly limited when TLB shootdown is necessary).

+## Architecture specific

+This section assumes userspace will not be granted read-only access to the actual capability pointers, i.e. the capability pages will reside in kernel-only virtual memory.

+### x86-64 and i686

+On x86-64, the capability region will reside in a kernel PML4 reserved for capabilities.
+All capability pages in this PML4 will be marked non-global and kernel-only, and will be switched as any other page during address space switches.
+Reading a capability pointer will mask away all PML4-controlling bits, and hardcode the reserved PML4 index, resulting in address `x`.
+When user protection keys are supported, it will AND the remaining address with a branchless value set to zero iff the 4 MSBs of `x` correspond to a set access/write bit in the `PKRU` register.
+If the PKEY-derived mask is zero, the kernel will access page zero, which assuming SMAP is enabled, will always fail.
+If SMAP is not available, it will need to check the address manually.

+Similarly, on i686 a kernel PD will be reserved, allowing 10+12-2=20 possible capabilities (>1 million) per context.
+This may be somewhat limiting, but on Linux systems this limit is by default just a few thousand, and exhausting this limit means 1/1024 of available physical memory (or 1/4096 if PSE is enabled), which is likely unrealistic.
+Protection keys are obviously ignored in this case.

+### RISC-V

+RISC-V does not currently support protection keys without nonstandard extensions.
+As it supports user and kernel mappings in the same page tables, it will function similar to x86-64 in the case where PKEYs are not available.

+### aarch64

+Unlike x86, AArch64 separates user and kernel page tables.
+Storing capabilities directly in mapped kernel memory would thus necessitate switching kernel page tables in addition to switching user page tables, for every world switch.
+Instead, part of the user page table will be reserved, and contain page table entries marked non-present, but where they will act as a regular radix tree walked manually by the kernel.

 # Drawbacks
 [drawbacks]: #drawbacks